 Fun fact: Kenyan runners, who currently hold 60 of the top 100 men’s marathon times in history, typically get 77% of their calories from carbs.
 So, carbohydrates are not to be feared.

 Pasta for Runners

 Pasta is an easy carb source for runners because it comes in many different shapes, forms, and varieties.
 It is easy to cook and can be cooked quickly, which is a definite benefit for a busy runner.

 It can be easily paired with a protein, such as chicken, veggies, such as broccoli, and any kind of sauce, such as pesto, marinara, or alfredo to create a full, balanced meal.
 It is often a staple in a runner’s diet leading up to a long run or race.
 This is commonly referred to as “carb loading.”

 Carb loading for running is important because consuming carbohydrates before and during exercise can reduce fatigue, improve performance, and help maintain hydration status.
-See more about fueling for a marathon.
+Hence, pasta is one of the best foods for carb loading.